The 10 Cheapest Colleges in Indiana

 How Much Will College Cost Your Family?

 The actual cost of each college can vary significantly and the sticker price of a school is a poor indicator of what you will pay.
-For example, it’s possible that an expensive private college ends up being more affordable than an in-state public school after financial aid is figured in.
+For example, an expensive private college may end up being more affordable than an in-state public school after financial aid is figured in.